jkorsi/Portfolio_Spring_Backend/README.md

 - Models

 ## Controller classes
-- will handle the incoming HTTP requests, and process and validate them, and send appropriate responses.
+- Will handle the incoming HTTP requests, and process and validate them, and send appropriate responses.
 - Will extract the data to populate model classes

 ## Service classes